Two Pakistanis, Syrian man injured in gang attacks in Cologne

 Local newspaper Express reported that the attackers were members of rocker and hooligan gangs who via Facebook arranged to meet in downtown Cologne to start a "manhunt" of foreigners.

-The assaults on women in Cologne and other German cities have prompted more than 600 criminal complaints, with the police investigation focusing on asylum seekers and migrants.
+The assaults on women in Cologne and other German cities have prompted more than 600 criminal complaints, with the police investigation focussing on asylum seekers and migrants.

 The assaults, ranging from theft to sexual molestation, have prompted a highly charged debate in Germany about Chancellor Angela Merkel's open-door policy on refugees and migrants, more than one million of whom entered the country last year.